If there’s one era that gets ridiculed more than the current product, it has to be the WWE New Generation era from 1993-1996.

 While it’s a far cry from the days of good ol’ rasslin, it sure did help plant the seeds for the Attitude Era – one of the most financially successful periods for the company.
 Actual wrestling may have taken a back seat to the dramatic/soap opera-esque storylines, but wrestling fans were eating it up.

-While there were some great dramatic moments in the Golden Era that took place outside the ring, the “Pillman’s Got a Gun” segment upped the ante.
+While there were some unforgettably dramatic moments that took place outside the ring in the 80s, the “Pillman’s Got a Gun” segment upped the ante.
 If you were a teenage wrestling fan in 1996, there’s no way you weren’t glued to your screen.

 4. Monday Night Raw